bingshuangzhuzi/NDConv/README.md

 Download the datasets `ShanghaiTech A`, `ShanghaiTech B`, `UCF-QNRF` Then generate the density maps via `generate_density_map_perfect_names.py`.

+change `config.py` to use the path of your dataset.

 # Pretrained model
 ```bash
 bash download_models.sh